plexswap/Plexswap-Docs/roadmap.md

 * Lottery v2
 * Prediction v0.2\
-  Duo currency with BNB and CAKE\
+  Duo currency with BNB and WAYA\
   with Chainlink Price Chart and Chainlink Keepers

 #### NFT Ecosystem